 [46:19] They all attain the ranks they have deserved, in accordance with their works.
 He will pay them for their works, without the least injustice.

-[57:12] The day will come when you see the believing men and women with their lights radiating ahead of them and to their right.
-Good news is yours that, on that day, you will have gardens with flowing streams.
-You will abide therein forever.
-This is the great triumph.
+[57:12] A day you will see the believing men and the believing women radiating their lights ahead of them and to their right.
+Good news is yourselves of the day are gardens flowing the rivers of their underneath, is abiding therein forever.
+That is the great success.

 Those who are already in Hell and those who have incurred Hell will suffer a painful and everlasting retribution precisely equivalent to their sins.
 Hell will have seven gates and each one will be committed to enter Hell through the gate as assigned him to suffer a specific share of his retribution in it:

 [28:84] Whoever has come with a good deed, then he has better than it while whoever has come with an evil deed, then it will not be compensated those who have done the evil deeds except what they had committed to do.

 [4:145] The hypocrites will be committed to the lowest pit of Hell, and you will find no one to help them.

 [15:42] ”Indeed, My servants, it has not been any authority for you (Satan) over them except those who have followed you from the strayers.”